sdcio/docs/docs/user_guide/configuration/schemas.md

 ## Introduction to SDC Schema Loading

 The initial step in integrating a device with SDC involves importing the device's schema.
-SDC is equipped to handle YANG schemas, provided all necessary model files and their respective dependencies are available.
+SDC is equipped to handle YANG schemas, provided all necessary model files and their respective dependencies are available in a git repository.
 This process is facilitated through the Schema CustomResource, detailed [here](link to CRD).

 The Schema CustomResource is configured using three main parameter groups: